TonyKaravasilev/CryptoMananaDocs/docs/manual.md

 &nbsp;&nbsp;&nbsp;&nbsp;**This software framework provides a fully functional cryptography model with a vast amount of cryptography primitives, protocols and services.** The integration of the framework in a software project makes the implementation of the best cybersecurity principles easier and faster to achieve.
-It comes in handy when a professional software engineer needs to develop secure application features, that may include the need of:
+It comes in handy when a professional software engineer needs to develop secure application features, which may include the need of:

 - Integrity checking;
 - Secure comparison;